GrieferAtWork/KOSmk4/kos/include/kos/rpc.md

 	/* Check if we must throw a new exception. */ if (sysret_error.ei_code != ERROR_CODEOF(E_OK)) {
 		memcpy(error_info(), &sysret_error, sizeof(sysret_error));
-		/* Most likely, this will unwind into user-space! */ _Unwind_Resume(ctx.rc_state);
+		/* This will unwind into user-space! */ _Unwind_Resume(ctx.rc_state);
 	}